 As a former Californian and a current Texan, there are few foods in the world that scream warm weather like a heaping dish of cool, refreshing, chunky guacamole.
+(Pico de Gallo also goes on this list.)
 It’s one of the first things put on your table in most good Tex Mex restaurants, will always be found at a cookout or tailgate party.… Read the rest

 Sometimes it’s not about putting a stylish or fancy dinner on the table.
 Rather, it’s about cooking something that’s comforting, delicious, filling, and quick.
 A dish that the family will dive into with gusto and with no worries of leftovers.
 In these situations it doesn’t hurt if the meal is something inexpensive at the same time.
 My wife’s famous chicken enchilada casserole is all these things and more.… Read the rest

 It’s summertime folks.
 Time for simple, warm-weather friendly food that works well indoors or out.
 These tacos are simple, mostly make-ahead, which makes them perfect for outdoor get-togethers.
 Did I mention they were good?
 I mean really, really good.
 Like crazy delicious.
 Like I want them again right now!

 This recipe is actually three separate recipes all rolled up into one phenomenal dish.… Read the rest

 Fish Tacos.
 Sweet, succulent fish, crisp cabbage and slightly spicy sour cream all wrapped up in a flour tortilla.
 I’m not sure there’s a better combination of flavors anywhere.
 Top that off with the fact that it’s hand-held and you’ve got a real winner on your hands.
 This is a quick, simple and utterly delicious choice for a weeknight meal.

 All you need to put a rock star dinner out is a handful of ingredients.… Read the rest